byu-oit/UAPI-Specification/University API Specification.md

 ### 11.2 Top Level Resource Authorization

 In order for a consumer to have access to any part of a top level resource or sub-resources of the top level resource the consumer must at least have access to the `basic` field\_set.
-Access to other field\_sets / sub-resources is optional.
+Access to other field\_sets/sub-resources is optional.

 ### 11.3 Property Authorization